Fabian295/express-popular-nodejs-framework/README.md

 in the terminal.

 You are set up now.
-If everything went right you are allso connected with the remote branch of the git repo and now  you have a local copy of the complete repo.3
+If everything went right you are allso connected with the remote branch of the git repo and now  you have a local copy of the complete repo.